pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-classmethod-argument"+OR+"C0202")

 ### [C0203](#C0203) (bad-mcs-method-argument)<a name="C0203"></a>
-Metaclass method %s should have %s as first argument Used when a metaclass method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods.
+Metaclass method %s should have %s as first argument.

+Used when a metaclass method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods.

 **:x: Incorrect code**